Real Topological Hochschild Homology of Perfectoid Rings: Derived - infinity categories of Mackey functors

 On the other hand, $\Ch(A)$ admits the injective model structure by \cite[Proposition 3.13]{Bek00}, where a morphism $\cF\to \cG$ in $\Ch(A)$ is an injective cofibration if and only if $\ul{H}_n(\cF)\to \ul{H}_n(\cG)$ is a monomorphism of Mackey functors for every $n\in \Z$.
 In particular, every object in $\Ch(A)$ is injectively cofibrant.
 Hence the coproduct in $\rD(A)$ can be computed using the coproduct in $\Ch(A)$.
 It follows that for every set of objects $\{\cF_i\}_{i\in I}$ and integer $n$, we have a natural isomorphism

 Use this to show that $A\sotimes \ul{\cB}^{G/H}[n]$ is a compact object of $\rD(A)$ for every subgroup $H$ of $G$ and integer $n$.

 Since $\Mod_{A}$ is a symmetric monoidal abelian category, $\rD(A)$ has a natural symmetric monoidal product $\sotimes_{A}^\L$, which is the derived tensor product.
 Using \cite[Lemma 4.1.8.8]{HA}, we see that $\sotimes_{A}^\L$ preserves colimits in each variable.
-In particular, $\sotimes_{A}^\L$ is an exact functor. \end{recoll}
+In particular, $\sotimes_{A}^\L$ is a bi-exact functor. \end{recoll}

-\begin{exm} Let $A$ be a commutative ring, and consider the constant Green functor $\ul{A}$.
+\begin{exm} Let $R$ be a commutative ring, and consider the constant Green functor $\ul{R}$.
 Let $M$ be an $\ul{A}$-module.
 There is a natural isomorphism

 see \cite[p.\ 519]{LM06}.
-Use this when $M=\ul{A}$ to obtain a natural isomorphism
+Use this when $M=\ul{R}$ to obtain a natural isomorphism

-for every subgroup $H$ of $G$, where $A^{\oplus G/H}$ is the $A$-module with the $G$-action that permutes the coordinates, and $\ul{A^{\oplus G/H}}$ is the associated $\ul{A}$-module. \end{exm}
+for every subgroup $H$ of $G$, where $R^{\oplus G/H}$ is the $R$-module with the $G$-action that permutes the coordinates, and $\ul{R^{\oplus G/H}}$ is the associated $\ul{R}$-module. \end{exm}

 \begin{lem} Let $F\colon \cC\to \cD$ be a colimit preserving functor of stable $\infty$-categories that admit colimits, and let $S$ be a set of compact objects of $\cC$ that generates $\cC$.
 If $F$ sends every object of $S$ to a compact object of $\cD$, then a right adjoint $G$ of $F$ preserves colimits. \end{lem} \begin{proof} This is well-known.
 By \cite[Proposition 1.4.4.1(2)]{HA}, it suffices to show that $G$ preserves sums.
 To finish the proof, use the property that the functor corepresented by a compact object preserves coproducts. \end{proof}